Teaching French to Toddlers

-When we moved to France the following year, I was quite nervous about Leyla integrating a full time French speaking school (her English seemed so much better than her French at that time).
+When we moved to France the following year, I was quite nervous about Leyla integrating a full-time French-speaking school (her English seemed so much better than her French at that time).

-To my big surprise, the teacher told me Leyla was one of the most advanced kids of her class in French.
+To my big surprise, the teacher told me Leyla was one of the most advanced kids in her class in French.
 Although technically, English was her first language, she had a lot of vocabulary in French at a young age, and used vous really well, as well as complex tenses such as subjunctive.

 I know this comes from hearing and memorizing the Classic French fairy tales.